The Higher Structure of Symmetries of Axion-Maxwell Theory: Genuine topological defects

 \subsection{Invertible defects}

 As explained in \cite{Gaiotto_2015}, a sufficient condition for the existence of a global $U(1)^{(p)}$ symmetry is the presence of a conserved $(D-p-1)$-form current.
-From the previous analysis, we know that the they with $K=0$ as the following conserved currents:
+From the previous analysis, we know that the case with $K=0$ has the following conserved currents: